gwynethbradbury/itma/README.md

 Does not seem to work although there is no notable change to the code.
 It is important to note that the database should be kept up to date on db.ouce.ox.ac.uk:

 https://db.ouce.ox.ac.uk/projects/it_apps/databases/it_monitor_app/it_monitor_app_Wol%20Computer/

+Fault is in the shell scripts at /usr/local/bin/wol_by_name and  /usr/local/bin/is_up

+is_up now works but see inside for the changes made to the permissions/access used to run it. wol script does not work.